pinellolab/CRISPResso2/README.md

 --conversion_nuc_to: For base editor plots, this is the nucleotide produced by the base editor (default: T)

 --base_editor_output: Outputs plots and tables to aid in analysis of base editor studies.
 If base editor output is selected, plots showing the frequency of substitutions in the quantification window are generated.
 The target and result bases can also be set to measure the rate of on-target conversion at bases in the quantification window. (default: False)

+--dsODN: dsODN sequence -- Reads containing the dsODN are labeled and quantified. (default: '')

 -qwc or --quantification_window_coordinates: Bp positions in the amplicon sequence specifying the quantification window.
 This parameter overrides values of the "--quantification_window_center", "-- cleavage_offset", "--window_around_sgrna" or "-- window_around_sgrna" values.
 Any indels/substitutions outside this window are excluded.
 Indexes are 0-based, meaning that the first nucleotide is position 0.
 Ranges are separated by the dash sign like "start-stop", and multiple ranges can be separated by the underscore (\_).
 A value of 0 disables this filter. (can be comma-separated list of values, corresponding to amplicon sequences given in --amplicon_seq e.g. 5-10,5-10_20-30 would specify the 5th-10th bp in the first reference and the 5th-10th and 20th-30th bp in the second reference) (default: None)